florianhoehn/sf-apex-rest-api/README.md

 ## The Core
 ![Architecture](architecture.png)

-Each Wrapper class should extend the RestWrapperMVN class to inherit its structure and functionality.
-Only if the wrapper is used in a response message it should instead extend the RestResponseMVN class.
+Each Wrapper class should extend the RestWrapper class to inherit its structure and functionality.
+Only if the wrapper is used in a response message it should instead extend the RestResponse class.

-The RestLogBuilderMVN class ensures that all interactions can be logged in the same way.
+The RestLogBuilder class ensures that all interactions can be logged in the same way.

-RestCalloutMVN should be extended when creating a callout.
+RestCallout should be extended when creating a callout.

 ## The Example
 ### JSON